MJ Melendez Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The Angels pitching staff is 23rd in the league with a collective 8.4 strikeouts per nine innings.

-- Angels pitchers combine to allow 15 home runs (0.8 per game), the fourth-fewest in the league.
+- The Angels allow the third-fewest home runs in baseball (15 total, 0.7 per game).

-- Anderson (1-0 with a 6.75 ERA and 10 strikeouts in 14 2/3 innings pitched) gets the start for the Angels, his fourth of the season.
+- Detmers makes the start for the Angels, his fourth of the season.
+He is 0-1 with a 4.50 ERA and 19 strikeouts in 16 2/3 innings pitched.

-- His last time out was in relief on Saturday when the left-hander threw 2/3 innings against the Kansas City Royals while allowing hits.
+- His most recent appearance was out of the bullpen on Sunday when the left-hander tossed 2/3 innings against the Kansas City Royals while giving up hits.

-- In three games this season, the 33-year-old has amassed a 6.75 ERA and 6.1 strikeouts per nine innings, while giving up a batting average of .322 to his opponents.
+- The 23-year-old has an ERA of 4.50, with 10.7 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .242 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.